cloudfoundry/bosh/.github/pull_request_template.md

 ### What tests have you run against this PR?

-_Include a comprehensive list of all tests run along with output from those test runs if possible._
+_Include a comprehensive list of all tests run successfully._

 ### How should this change be described in bosh release notes?